You're doing salsa wrong.

 At the excellent San Francisco restaurant Nopalito—and in his 2017 cookbook of the same name—chef Gonzalo Guzmán deploys chili peppers like a virtuoso.
-His birria de res is a case in point: beef short ribs are browned, steamed until tender in a paste of ancho peppers, and served with a salsa of árbol chilies.
+His birria de res is a case in point: beef short ribs are browned, braised until tender in a paste of ancho peppers, and served with a salsa of árbol chilies.
 The low, earthy burn of the ancho-suffused meat lays a bass line beneath the fiery roar of the sauce.
 My mouth waters thinking of it.

 As a longtime student of Mexican cookery and lover of spicy food, I got the dream assignment of asking Guzmán to reveal some of his secrets to making chilies sing on the latest episode of Bite.